codex-team/hawk.php/README.md

 }
 ```

-## Monolog
+## Monolog support

-If you want to use this Catcher with Monolog then simply register a handler.
+If you want to use Hawk Catcher with Monolog then simply add a handler.
+It will catch provided errors and exception.
+Common string logs will be ignored.

 ```php
 $logger = new \Monolog\Logger('hawk-test');